occipital/django-content-settings/docs/access.md

 ## Introduction

-This article describes how to use variables created with the `django-content-settings` module in various contexts such as code, templates, and API.
+This article describes how to use settings created with the `django-content-settings` module in various contexts such as code, templates, and API.

 ## Creating a Variable